 Download the default configuration file and save it in the same folder as the program's exe file (in the C:\Program File (x86) folder.)

 The configuration file can be edited manually using a text editor, see below.

 Unzip the TDS2xxDump-base.zip file in a temporary directory and run the Setup.exe program.

 Unless you change the default settings, the program will install in C:\Program Files\KO4BB Software\TDS2xxDump and create an entry in the Start menu.

 If you select another directory, make a note of it.

-Then download the TDS2xxDump.exe file directly into the program's installation directory.
+Then download the TDS2xxDump.bin file directly into the program's installation directory.

-It will overwrite the TDS2xxDump.exe file created by the base install and rename the new file TDS2xxDump.exe.
+Delete the existing TDS2xxDump.exe file created by the base install and rename the new file TDS2xxDump.exe.

 Select the serial port connected to the oscilloscope, and make sure the oscilloscope is configured as shown in the Help->Scope Setup menu.

 The program only shows the COM ports that are installed when you run the program.